 However, as there was not engineering bandwidth to build the full flow on the mobile app, I created a notification banner on the main Prices page that could be implemented in the interim.
 The CTA button would take users to a mobile web page to make the payment.

-I also designed emails for web and mobile to notify users about paying back the funds they owe, confirming the payments they made, and the status of the clawback system.
+I also designed 8 emails for web and mobile to notify users about returning the funds they owe, confirming payments, and the status of the clawback system.
 Below is the initial email that notifies users about their failed payment.

 The biggest lesson I learned from this project was to get feedback from as many people as possible early in the design process.
 While the engineers were already building the designs of my original concept, I received feedback during a product review that the payment method screen was too complex.
-Consequently, I was challenged to explore a broader range of solutions to design a screen that would be more intuitive for all users.
+Consequently, I was challenged to explore a broader range of solutions that would be intuitive for all users, regardless of how many payment methods they had.

-I had the opportunity to work on several other projects during the course of my internship, but am unable to share them publicly since they have not been launched.
-If you would like to know more about my experience, feel free to reach out at firstname.lastname@example.org.
+I had the opportunity to work on several other projects during the course of my internship, but am unable to share them publicly.
+If you would like to know more about my experience, feel free to reach out.
 I also shared some of the lessons I learned over the summer in this blog post!